 Inventories, including work-in-progress, are valued at the lower of cost and net realizable value.
 Net realizable value is based on the normal selling price, less further costs expected to be incurred to complete and sell the stock.
-Cost of purchased inventory is determined on the basis of actual cost with the use of the weighted average method.
+Cost of purchased inventory is determined on the basis of actual cost.
+Cost of finished goods and work-in-progress is determined on the basis of own costs.
+Inventory consumption is determined with the use of the weighted average method.

-Cost of finished goods and work-in-progress is determined on the basis of actual cost with the use of the weighted average method.
-Costs of purchased inventory include purchase price and related costs of transport, customs duties, etc. For processed inventory, costs include direct material and labour costs and production overheads.
+Costs of purchased inventory include purchase price and related costs of transport, customs duties, etc. For processed inventory, own costs include direct material and labour costs and production overheads.